Minal427/Minal427/README.md

 - "Employee Workforce Management & Analysis" Using SQL
 - "Bank Customer Churn Analysis" Using SQL

--  How to reach me:...
+How to reach me:...

--  Fun fact: "While working with thousands of employee records, that sparked my curiosity for data analytics — turning numbers into insights feels like solving puzzles every day.”
+Fun fact: "While working with thousands of employee records, that sparked my curiosity for data analytics — turning numbers into insights feels like solving puzzles every day."
 -->